This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How do you do a reverse crochet stitch?

-Simply insert your hook backward into the previous stitch, yarn over, and pull through.
+To do a reverse crochet stitch, insert your hook backward into the previous stitch, yarn over, pull through, and complete the stitch.

 Why do we reverse stitches?

-You reverse stitches to lock your seams in place, keeping them from unraveling over time.
+You reverse stitches to lock your seams in place, stop threads from unraveling, and add strength where it’s needed most.

 What is the reverse stitch called?